 Here's where it all started, way back in 1996. !
 This site is dedicated to my console and arcade creations that I have produced over the past two decades.
 I have written many games for the Vectrex vector game system and I've even written a few games for the Colecovision as well as the Odyssey 2 game system.
 The Vectrex has always been my favorite though, and I'm proud to be part of a community that has produced more games for the system than its original commercial run !
-I am no longer producing game cartridges for the Vectrex or the Colecovision.
-I was making cartridges for over 17 years and I just couldn't make the time anymore.
-You can click the links page above to see who is currently making cartridges.
-I will still be making Odyssey 2 games until the end of the year.
+After 18 years, I have stopped producing games for the Vectrex, Colecovision and Odyssey 2 game systems.
+You can now purchase some of my Vectrex games at Packrat Video Games.
+David is only doing a limited selection at the moment, but he will be adding more titles beginning in 2015, and will also start producing the Odyssey 2 Multicart.
+Visit Packrat Video Games by clicking the link below and thank you all for your support over these past years !
 Visit the about me page and learn a little about me including my arcade hobbies and some things that I do for a living.
 Click any of the links to learn more about the games I have created over the years.
 Earlier this year I had announced that I would be closing my site at the end of the year.
 I am retracting that announcement and I am going to keep CGC online for the forseable future.
 A few reasons why I chose to stay up, but mainly I didn't feel like changing all my E-Mail addresses.

 About the Vectrex